7 Semantic Web Tools for Your Website

-Here’s an example of what happens when you try to use a field that’s not associated with an schema:
+Here's an example of what happens when you try to use a field that's not associated with a schema:

 Structured Data Linter

 There are few things that are different about Structured Data Linter from other semantic markup tools.
-First, you can upload local files to the validator as well as pasting the code or submitting a URL.
+First, you can upload local files to the validator as well as paste the code or submit a URL.

 Second, Linter can construct rich snippets out of the metadata it finds on your page, so you can see your markup in action.